asimwe1/rust_chatapp/.github/ISSUE_TEMPLATE/suggestion.md

 **Suggested Changes**

-If you have a conrete idea for an improvement, propose it with a clear and concise description.
+If you have a concrete idea for an improvement, propose it with a clear and concise description.

 **Alternatives Considered**